Request an appointment by clicking here or by calling 704-444-0087

 The first step in overcoming work avoidance behavior is recognizing and understanding it.
 You have to be aware that you’re avoiding certain tasks or situations at work and understand why you’re doing it.
 Is it due to fear, stress, or perhaps a lack of interest?
 Once you can pinpoint the why, it’s easier to tackle the how to overcome it.

-Techniques to Overcome Work Avoidance Behavior
+Practical Steps to Overcome Work Avoidance

 The Role of Professional Help in Overcoming Work Avoidance Behavior